zdravkov/kendo-docs/api/web/treeview.md

 Indicates whether the child datasources should be fetched lazily when parent groups get expanded.
 Setting this to false causes all child dataSources to be loaded at initialization time.
-Note: when initializing a TreeView from array (rather than from a HierarchicalDataSource instance), this option defaults to false, rather than true.
+Note: when initializing the widget from an array (rather than from a HierarchicalDataSource instance), this option defaults to false, rather than true.

 #### Example - force lazy loading of sublevels